Garden Route Game and Nature ReservesThe Featherbed Nature Reserve

-A Natural Heritage site, the Featherbed Nature Reserve in Knysna is an utterly unique privately owned reserve that lies on the Western Head of the famous landmarks known as 'The heads' in Knysna, accessible only by ferry.
+A Natural Heritage site, the Featherbed Nature Reserve in Knysna is an utterly unique privately owned reserve that lies on the Western Head of the famous landmarks known as 'The heads', accessible only by ferry.

-The Featherbed Nature Reserve was 25 years old in 2008.
-The good news is that despite the fact that it was recently sold by well-known television teacher William Smith, the new owner was carefully selected and intends maintaining the reserve as is.
+The Featherbed Nature Reserve was 30 years old in 2013.
+The good news is that despite the fact that it was sold in 2008 by well-known television teacher William Smith, the new owner was carefully selected and maintains the reserve as is.

 Popular Activities in Featherbed Nature Reserve

 Cruise Café is a modern bistro that combines a cool vibrancy with an elegantly chic look and feel, always making patrons feel relaxed and at home.
 It is situated in the holiday hotspot of Knysna, which occupies an important spot on the much-loved...

 More info and contact details: Cruise Cafe at Featherbed